Making it real: innovative, drama-based training to get to grips with unconscious bias in the workplace.

 Everyone is biased.
-We’re all prone to jumping to conclusions, misjudging people, and favouring some of them more than others, way more than we ever realise.
+We are all prone to jumping to conclusions, misjudging people, and favouring some of them more than others, way more than we ever realise.
 Maybe this isn’t news to you.
-You’re here after all.
-What matters is it’s possible to minimise the potentially harmful effects of our unconscious bias, and that more and more organisations are taking steps to do just that.
+You are here after all.
+What matters is it is possible to minimise the potentially harmful effects of our unconscious bias, and that more and more organisations are taking steps to do just that.

-Since 2013, we’ve successfully delivered our innovative Unconscious Bias training and learning development programmes to 1000s of employees in the public, private and not for profit sectors.
-We’ve helped clients as diverse as Adidas, NHS England, University of Westminster, NYAS, and National Grid to learn more about bias – where it comes from, why it exists, and the impact it has – and we’ve equipped them with a range of tools and skills to do something about it back in the workplace.
+We’ve helped 1000s of employees to learn more about unconscious bias – where it comes from, why it exists, and the impact it has – and we’ve equipped them with a range of skills and tools to do something positive about it back in the workplace.

-- Greater understanding and awareness of Unconscious Bias;
+- Increase their understanding and awareness of unconscious bias;

-- Appreciation of the potential adverse impact Unconscious Bias has on individuals and organisations;
+- Appreciate the potential adverse impact unconscious bias has on individuals and organisations;

-- An introduction to ways to challenge personal bias and minimise its impact on decision-making; and
+- Receive an introduction to ways to challenge personal bias and minimise its impact on decision-making; and

-- Increased confidence to engage in honest conversations about bias at work.
+- Have more confidence to engage in honest conversations about bias at work; and

 Learning into Action

-- 96% – Identified ways to reduce bias in their organisation
+- 97% identified ways to reduce bias in their workplace

-- 91% – Had better recognition of influence of bias
+- 94% had better recognition of influence of bias on their actions

 In follow-up surveys (6 weeks later):

-- 87% – Recognised importance of unconscious bias at work and had ideas about what they can do about it
+- 87% of learners continued to recognise the importance of unconscious bias and had ideas about what they can do about it

-- 77% – Had engaged in an honest (crucial) conversation in response to a situation or behaviour they thought was inappropriate (seven out of ten delegates hadn’t been in such a situation)
+- 29% had engaged in an ‘honest’ or ‘difficult’ conversation in response to a situation or behaviour where bias was a factor (six out of ten learners had not been in such a situation)

-If you think this might be something you would like to run in your organisation, or if you simply want to ask a question about the workshop, hit the button to contact us or call +44 (0)1484 310234.
+If you are interested in running this training programme in your organisation, or if you simply want to ask a question about it, hit the button to contact us or call +44 (0)1484 310234.

 Our Clients Include